By Joanne Jeffries. Last Updated 12th November 2021. Welcome to this case study covering personal injury claims payouts for a frozen shoulder.

 Victim in this case alleged that the driver behind was much too close to the back of his vehicle on the motorway.
 What has happened was that on the inside lane of a motorway way approaching Regensburg (A2), the driver had spotted an incident that was happening on the hard shoulder, and appropriately slowed his vehicle down to around 10 km/h.
 When the driver slowed his vehicle down, the other driver behind him did not follow suit, and therefore shunted into the back of the lorry and pushed it around 50 m.
 As a result of this shunt, the driver’s shoulder was injured, which meant he had to stay off work for half a year.
 After medical appointments physiotherapy and negotiations with the defendant, a settlement was reached and compensation awarded.

 What Was The Compensation Payout?

-The damages settled upon intense in this claim reflected the time that the victim had had to have off work, along with pain and also suffering that he had experienced.
+The damages settled upon intense in these shoulder injury compensation claims reflected the time that the victim had had to have off work causing loss of earnings, along with pain and also suffering that he had experienced.
 In this case, the payout for a frozen shoulder injury was £25,000.
 It is important that you understand, however, that your pay out for frozen shoulder injury may not be exactly the same.
 Many things are taken into consideration when calculating the value of a payout frozen shoulder injury.
 Not least, the wages you were on and had lost, the prognosis for recovery and whether you suffered any other injuries as well as your frozen shoulder injury.